An announcement was made on 23 May 2023 regarding a revised timeline for Victoria’s native timber transition: Delivering Certainty For Timber Workers.

-The Victorian Forestry Plan is supporting timber businesses to transition out of native timber, explore opportunities and diversify into different ways of working.
+The Forestry Transition Program is supporting timber businesses to transition out of native timber, explore opportunities and diversify into different ways of working.

 Transition has started and already there is a good take up of support and evidence of innovative thinking within Victoria’s native timber industry.